 Companies across multiple industries rely on the expertise of agencies.
 According to Deloitte, businesses spend over $700 billion globally on outsourcing business-critical tasks to third parties.
-If you’re focusing on the growth of your agency, it’s clear that there are increasing opportunities to source new business and clients.
-Focusing on streamlining your agency structure makes your whole organization more efficient, productive, and competitive.
+Focusing on the growth of your agency presents increasing opportunities to source new business and clients.
+Streamlining your ad agency structure makes your whole organization more efficient, productive, and competitive.

 Choosing the right agency structure can determine how your teams work and who they collaborate with.
 This way, you gain a clear understanding of everyone’s roles and responsibilities.
 The structure that works best for you might be one that encourages an “all hands on deck” approach.
 This may work well for small organizations or startups where roles are less sharply defined.